PharmaLedger-IMI/api-documentation/epi/README.md

 - In your SSO provider application like Azure:
      - Create a client secret key and update same in flag 'clientSecret' in apihub.json

-Note: You can find an example of the apihub.json in this repository.
+Note: You can find an example of the apihub.json in this repository [here](https://github.com/PharmaLedger-IMI/api-documentation/blob/simon-epi-fgt/epi/apihub_having_sso_configuration.json).<br>

-Note: Below client configuration is not required.
-Make sure that ‘oauthEnabled’ flag is ‘false’ in oauthConfig.js
+:warning:Caution: In the newest version we use a server sided sso implementation.
+The description of steps above should be sufficient.
+If you for any reason want to implement client side configuration, please check for the deprecated configuration steps below.

 <details>
-<summary>Click to expand</summary>
+<summary>Click to expand for old client sided sso implementation.
+Outdated!</summary>

 -	apihub-root/external-volume/config/oauthConfig.js:
      - Keep ‘oauthEnabled’ to false